simpleinjector/Documentation/source/webformsintegration.rst

 ASP.NET Web Forms Integration Guide
 ===================================

 ASP.NET Web Forms was never designed with dependency injection in mind.
-Although using constructor injection in our **Page** classes, user controls and http handlers would be preferable, it is unfortunately not possible, because ASP.NET expects those types to have a default constructor.
+Although using constructor injection in our **Page** classes, user controls and HTTP handlers would be preferable, it is unfortunately not possible, because ASP.NET expects those types to have a default constructor.

-.. container:: Note

-    **Note**: `This blog post <https://cuttingedge.it/blogs/steven/pivot/entry.php?id=81>`_ shows how to do constructor injection in pages and user controls, but please keep in mind that this will fail when trying to run the application in partial trust.
-Besides, it still doesn't work for *IHttpHandlers*.

 Instead of doing constructor injection, there are alternatives.
 The simplest thing to do is to fall back to property injection and initialize the page in the constructor.